Custom domains guideCustom Domain Email Alias

 Why use your own domain instead of a shared one?

-• You want vendor independence.
-If you switch alias providers later, the domain stays — the aliases keep working with whoever runs them next, no migration required from your side.
+If you switch providers later, the domain stays — every alias keeps working with whoever runs them next, no migration on your side.

-• You're running multiple personas.
-Separate domains for personal, freelance, and business mail — same inbox, totally separate sender identities.
+Separate domains for personal, freelance, and business — same inbox, completely separate sender identities.

 DNS in plain English